 Nevertheless, when the message reached Carranza, he put together a military commission to assess the viability of the proposal.
 The results of the commission suggested that war with the US would be futile.

-The Mexican army was deemed to be no match for the US military.
+The commission determined that the Mexican army was simply no match for the US military.
 Carranza also had a very delicate grip on power.
 A declaration of war against the United States could dissolve that hold and prop up his opponents.

 At the beginning of the war Japan allied with Britain and France against Germany.
 Though they played a small role in the war, Germany thought Mexico could potentially align with Japan to attack the US west coast.

-The Zimmerman Telegram explicitly left out California for the Mexicans as it was thought the acquisition of California could be enticing for Japan.
+The Zimmerman Telegram explicitly omitted California for the Mexicans as they believed the acquisition of California could be enticing for Japan.3

 The Significance of the Zimmermann Telegram in WWI

-Americans were incensed at the audacity of the Germans to directly conspire behind their backs.
-So much so, in fact, that many leaders believed the telegram to be forged by Britain with the intent to draw the US into the war.
+The audacity of the German conspiracy behind their backs incensed Americans.
+So much so, in fact, that several leaders suggested that Britain forged the telegram with the intent to draw the US into the war.

-This view was immediately quashed when Arthur Zimmermann himself confirmed—on two separate occasions—that he sent the telegram.
-It was an odd move, but the unapologetic admittance of the plot further swung American public opinion in favor of entering the war.
+This view did not hold when Arthur Zimmermann himself confirmed—on two separate occasions—that he sent the telegram.
+It was an odd move, but the unapologetic admittance of the plot further swung American public opinion in favor of entering the war.4

 The Zimmermann Telegram cannot claim all the credit for American entry into WWI.
-The resumption of German unrestricted submarine warfare in February led to the sinking of several US merchant ships in the subsequent months.
+The resumption of German unrestricted submarine warfare in February led to the sinking of dozens more US merchant ships.
 Many American lives were lost in the attacks.

 The audacity of Germany violating international maritime law and refusing to recognize US freedom of the seas forced America to defend its “honor.”